Jim Moray: Producer

-Aside from all of his own albums Moray has produced other artists, initially from his own studio in Bristol profiled in a Sound on Sound feature in 2006.
+Aside from all of his own albums, Moray has produced other artists, initially from his own studio in Bristol profiled in a Sound on Sound feature in 2006.

 Moray produced and mixed the track "The Cuckoo's Nest" for the Oysterband Big Session in 2004.
-This was a live album, recorded over two nights, featuring a similar line-up to the tour he took part in in 2003.
+This was a live album, recorded over two nights, featuring a similar line-up to the tour in which he took part in 2003.
 The track was nominated in the BBC Folk Awards that year.

-During 2005 Moray produced and performed on James Raynard's debut album Strange Histories, released in September 2005 on One Little Indian records.
+During 2005, Moray produced and performed on James Raynard's debut album Strange Histories, released in September 2005 on One Little Indian records.

-In 2008 he wrote and produced the song The Wishfulness Waltz for his sister Jackie Oates' second album The Violet Hour, as well as playing all the instruments on the track.
-He subsequently produced and mixed her third album Hyperboreans which was released in September 2009 and nominated for three BBC Radio 2 Folk Awards (including best album), and MOJO magazine's top folk albums of 2009.
-In 2015 he produced and mixed her sixth album "The Spyglass And The Herringbone" as well as co-writing the majority of the tracks.
+In 2008, he wrote and produced the song "The Wishfulness Waltz" for his sister Jackie Oates' second album The Violet Hour and played all the instruments on the track.
+He subsequently produced and mixed her third album, Hyperboreans, which was released in September 2009 and nominated for three BBC Radio 2 Folk Awards (including best album), and MOJO magazine's top folk albums of 2009.
+In 2015, he produced and mixed her sixth album, The Spyglass and the Herringbone and co-wrote the majority of the tracks.

 Moray produced and mixed the debut album Roodumdah by Kent-based folk-rock band Wheeler Street in autumn 2008.
 In 2010 he produced and mixed Find The Lady by Belshazzar's Feast.

-In 2014 he produced and mixed the second album by singer and songwriter Maz O'Connor, This Willowed Light.
-They worked together again on her third album The Longing Kind.
-In the same period he also produced the debut album by London folk band Tir Eolas, Stories Sung, Truths Told.
+In 2014, he produced and mixed the second album by singer and songwriter Maz O'Connor, This Willowed Light.
+They worked together again on her third album, The Longing Kind.
+In the same period, he also produced the debut album by London folk band Tir Eolas, Stories Sung, Truths Told.

 Moray produced Salvor, the debut album by False Lights – his collaboration with Sam Carter, in 2015.
 The band released Harmonograph, a second album also produced by Moray in 2018.

-Moray produced Art Brut's fifth album Wham!
+Moray produced Art Brut's fifth album, Wham!
 Bang!
 Pow!
 Let's Rock Out!, after previously collaborating with lead singer Eddie Argos on the lo-fi musical The Islanders at the Edinburgh Fringe in 2013.
 The album was released by Alcopop!
 Records in 2018.

-In 2023 he began working with electro-folk singer and musician Frankie Archer, who had previously cited his work as an influence.
+In 2023, he began working with electro-folk singer and musician Frankie Archer, who had previously cited his work as an influence.
 He co-produced (with Archer) and mixed her EP Never So Red in late 2023.

-Moray produced, mixed and performed on Blair Dunlop's fifth studio album Out Of The Rain in 2024.
+Moray produced, mixed, and performed on Blair Dunlop's fifth studio album, Out of the Rain in 2024.